 How and What You Teach

-- What are your beliefs about how children learn?
+- What are your beliefs about how students learn?

 - How do you balance the needs of the individual learner with the needs of the classroom community?